Redemption Song: Covers

-Manfred Mann's Earth Band recorded their version of the song for the album Somewhere in Afrika in 1983.
+Manfred Mann's Earth Band recorded a version of the song for the album Somewhere in Afrika in 1983.

 Stevie Wonder recorded a cover version in 1996, which was released on the soundtrack album Get on the Bus (soundtrack) and his 1996 compilation album Song Review: A Greatest Hits Collection.

 Moodswings do a medley of "Redemption Song" & "Oh Happy Day" on their 1997 album Psychedelicatessen with vocals by Tanita Tikaram.

-Joe Strummer of The Clash recorded a cover version that was released posthumously on the album Streetcore in 2003, which featured his backing band at the time, The Mescaleros.
+Joe Strummer of the Clash recorded a cover version that was released posthumously on the album Streetcore in 2003, which featured his backing band at the time, the Mescaleros.
 Strummer also covered the song as a duet with Johnny Cash during the latter's sessions for the American IV: The Man Comes Around album, this version being released later in the box set Unearthed.

 Remedy Drive released a cover of the song, on their 2018 studio album The North Star.